bravenel/Lutron/README.md

-# Lutron
+# Lutron RadioRA
-SmartThings Lutron Integration
+SmartThings Lutron RadioRa Integration

 There are three Device Types that you need to install in the IDE - Lutron Shield,